 European Statistical Training Programme

 EFTA attaches great importance to quality and comparability of European statistics and therefore supports Eurostat in the design and implementation of an ambitious European Statistical Training Programme (ESTP).
-In 2010, the EFTA Secretariat will fund the organisation of three ESTP courses respectively on Advanced Methods of Sample Survey (Switzerland), Business Registers (Norway) and Waste Statistics (Norway).
+In 2011, the EFTA Secretariat will fund the organisation of three ESTP courses respectively on Business registers (Norway), Data analysis and data modelling (Switzerland) and Survey methodology and sampling techniques (Switzerland).
 These courses are provided by EFTA National Statistical Institutes and open for participation of statisticians from EFTA and EU Member States.
 In return, EFTA statisticians will be invited to participate in all ESTP courses supported and financed by the European Commission (Eurostat).
 Other applicants may be admitted to the courses depending on the availability of places.

 EFTA technical cooperation programmes and activities are governed by a Memorandum of Understanding (MoU) between the EFTA Secretariat and Eurostat.
 The MoU's overall objective is to avoid gaps or overlapping in technical assistance toward countries where the European Union is also active, through direct involvement of the four EFTA States in statistical programmes run by the European Commission.
 EFTA's involvement in technical cooperation programmes under the MoU gives priority to countries that have concluded declarations on cooperation or free trade agreements with EFTA.
-In 2010, support will be mainly granted to economies in transition in Eastern Europe, Caucasus and Central Asia (EECCA), Western Balkans and Mediterranean regions (Medstat).
-EFTA cooperation will give priority to global assessments and peer reviews of national statistical systems in light of the European Statistics Code of Practice as well as seminars and study visit on socio-economic statistics and applied statistical methods and management of technical assistance in statistics.
+In 2011, support will be mainly granted to economies in transition in Eastern Europe, Caucasus and Central Asia (EECCA), Western Balkans and Mediterranean regions (Medstat).
+EFTA cooperation will give priority to global assessments of national statistical systems in light of the European Statistics Code of Practice as well as seminars and study visit on socio-economic statistics, applied statistical methods and management of technical assistance in statistics.